thomasfinch/thomasfinch.github.io/_drafts/Busting-the-iPhones-Shuffling-Myth.md

 "<UIWindow: 0x14e53c890; frame = (0 0; 320 568); gestureRecognizers = <NSArray: 0x174446480>; layer = <UIWindowLayer: 0x170422080>>"
 ```

 After SSH-ing into my phone (in this case [through a USB connection](http://iphonedevwiki.net/index.php/SSH_Over_USB)) and connecting Cycript to the music app process, I can do practically anything within the app.
-With the above commands, we can see the shared UIApplication instance (MAApplication, also found in the class-dumped header files) as well as the key window.
+With the above commands, we can see the shared UIApplication instance (MAApplication, as expected from the class-dumped header files) as well as the key window.
 Omitting some subview exploration, we get the following:

 ```bash
 cy# UIApp.keyWindow.subviews[0].subviews[0].subviews[0].subviews[0].subviews[0].subviews[0].subviews[0].subviews[0].subviews